17-Month STEM Extension of Post-Completion OPT

-Update Your Changes within 10 days of the change: Since you are still in F-1 status under Princeton University sponsorship while on the STEM OPT extension, you must continue reporting any changes of address to the Davis International Center within 10 days of change.
+Update Your Changes within 10 days of the change: Since you are still in F-1 status under Princeton University sponsorship while on the STEM OPT extension, you must continue reporting any changes of address to the Davis IC within 10 days of change.
 Please report address changes, name changes, employment updates, employment interruptions and loss of employment by submitting the OPT Address/Employer Change Form.

 Required 6-month STEM OPT Report: You must also send to the Davis International Center a validation report every six months starting from the date of STEM extension starts and ending when your F-1 status ends or the STEM extension ends, whichever comes first.
 The validation report must include your: